FalconView/FalconView/README.md

 # About Me

-- 👋 Hi, I’m @Feroz Zargar
+- 👋 Hi, I’m Feroz Zargar
 - 👀 I love coding, appreciate creativity and inovation more than anything else.
 I am also a certified drone pilot, and content creator
 - 🌱 I’m currently learning all the factors that goes into front and backend web development.
 - 💞️ I’m looking to collaborate on javascript and SQL